Code-Institute-Submissions/Ianokane1-Hangman_/README.md

 <img src="images/hangmanwin.png" alt="Screenshot of the end of the game if the player has won">

 ### Potential features to add in future
-- If I had enough time at the end of this project to give the user the choice of an easy game or a hard game I would have.
+- I would like to return to this project and add a welcome page as well as difficulty settings.

 Go back to [Table of contents](#table-of-contents)